paulwalko/vpicc-constitution/BY-LAWS.md

 1. It shall be the uty of the Project and Program Committee to:
     1. Plan and co-ordinate club projects, special activities, and social functions
     1. Plan and meke arrangements for programs to be presented periodically at the regular meetings.
+1. It shall be the duty of the Supplies Committee to:
+    1. Buy equipment for sale to the Club members and trainees out of a special revolving fund established for this purpose.
+    1. Ask Club approval for each line of equipment to be stocked.
+Once approved, each line of equipment shall be maintained by purchases from the fund.
+    1. Make this equipment available for sale at all regular meeting
+    1. The fund shall be increased by quarterly appropriations, until such time that it becomes self-substaining.
+The fund shall be allowed to draw upon the Club treasury in the form of loans when additional funds become necessary.
+    1. The Supplies Committee shall notify the Treasurer of all transactions, and shall submit a quarterly report to him.

 # By-law V: Club Files
 1. Maintainance.